Jett-Lu/LibLoginAuthenticator/README.md

 1. Open the solution in Visual Studio.
 2. Build the solution to ensure all components are compiled.
 3. Run the Console Application or Windows Forms Application as needed.

-## Acknowledgments

-This project showcases fundamental concepts in C# such as object-oriented programming, file handling, and user interface design.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.